-Jeffrey Ayers explains the mathematics behind the Monty Hall Problem.
+Jeffrey Ayers explains the mathematical intricacies behind the Klein bottle, a seemingly impossible invention.

 People do not owe companies any of their time or any attention to their ads.

 Listening to singles, but not albums, is comparable to only watching one scene in a movie.